Jennifer Song

-Childhood and family life
+Early life

 Song was born in Ann Arbor, Michigan while her father was a graduate student at the University of Michigan.
 She was raised in South Korea and holds dual Korean and United States citizenship.
 While in Korea, she attended Taejon Christian International School, Daejeon, Korea, where she excelled as a student-athlete and was a striker on the school's girls' soccer team.
 She was among the top goal scorers in the KAIAC Conference during her sophomore year.

-Amateur career

 While growing up in South Korea, Song played golf on the Korea National Team.
 In 2007, she tied for low amateur at the U.S. Women's Open and was the quarterfinalist at the U.S. Women's Amateur.
 In 2008, she again qualified for the U.S. Women's Open and U.S. Women's Amateur.

+Amateur career

-Beginning in 2008, she was a member of the golf team at the University of Southern California.
+Beginning in 2008, she was a member of the golf team at the University of Southern California (USC).
 During her freshman year at USC in 2008-2009, Song had eight top-ten finishes in ten starts and finished the season as the number three ranked player in the country.
 She was named Freshman of the Year, All-American, All-Pac-10 Freshman of the Year and All-Pac-10.
 She also set the all-time single-season stroke average record.
-In the summer of 2009, Song finished low amateur at T13 in the U.S. Women's Open, and won both the U.S. Women's Amateur Public Links and the U.S. Women's Amateur.
+In the summer of 2009, Song finished low amateur at T-13 in the U.S. Women's Open, and won both the U.S. Women's Amateur Public Links and the U.S. Women's Amateur.

 In her sophomore year, she was again named All-American after tying for fifth at the NCAA Championships and leading USC to within a stroke of first place.
 She was voted Pac-10 Golfer of the Year, and was the third-ranked golfer in the country for the second year in a row.
 She finished her college career with a scoring average of 71.59, as well as her 15 career rounds in the 60s, all of which set USC school records.
 In October 2009, she accepted a sponsor's exemption to the LPGA Hana Bank Championship where she finished in 65th place out of 71 players.
 In April 2010, she qualified for the Kraft Nabisco Championship, one of four majors on the LPGA Tour.
 She finished tied for 21st place and was the low amateur at the tournament.

 She finished her amateur career by representing the United States on the winning 2010 Curtis Cup team.